myrrlyn/website-content/crates/cosmonaught.md

 > I stopped work on Cosmonaught in 2018 July when I switched over to [`bitvec`],
 > and have not been able to meaningfully return since.

-{:tag="aside" .bq-warn}
+{:tag="aside" .block-warn}

-Cosmonaught ~~is~~ <ins>was</ins> a mixed work and personal project I’d been working in my spare time since late 2017.
-It is a Rust reimplementation of the [Cosmos][cosmos] framework for embedded device networking that we use at work to manage some of our spacecraft.
+Cosmonaught ~~is~~ _was_{:tag="ins"} a mixed work and personal project I’d been working in my spare time since late 2017.
+It is a Rust reimplementation of the [Cosmos] framework for embedded device networking that we use at work to manage some of our spacecraft.

 ## Overview

-My <ins>former</ins> company manufactures, programs, and operates CubeSats.
+My _former_{:tag="ins"} company manufactures, programs, and operates CubeSats.
 The onboard software we produce for the satellites is lightweight and typically bespoke for each project.
 Part of the software design process includes defining the set of messages that will be exchanged by the vehicle and the ground station, with as little overhead in the binary form as possible.